Purpose of this policy

 - FUSE provides access to online educational resources from around the world.
 Primary and secondary students and teachers can search for websites, interactives, images, audio and video as well as other online resources.
 Government school teachers can log into ‘My Desk’ to manage and upload resources, create resource packages to share and access licenced content.
 All resources are recommended and reviewed by educators, and tagged according to audience, AusVELS and post-compulsory curriculum frameworks, see: FUSE

-- Global2 is the Department's blogging community and is accessible to both government and non-government schools.
+- Global2 is the Department's blogging community and is accessible to Victorian government and Catholic schools.
 Global2 provides space for online collaboration, opportunities for teachers and students to post and comment on blogs, collaborate on wikis, set up discussion forums and embed videos and images.
 Personal levels of access can be customized for the space, see: Global2

 - Virtual conferencing opens doors to learning outside the classroom.
 It enables teachers and students to collaborate online with other classrooms, connect with experts or access professional learning.
 It can be accessed via the internet or by using a dedicated videoconferencing system.
 It allows for participants in multiple locations to interact using a wide range of media.
 For more information about the many virtual conferencing tools that Victorian schools have access to, see: Virtual Conferencing